-The IzoT Device Stack enables developers to build networks of communicating devices, as part of the Industrial Internet of Things, using a 32-bit processor and operating system as the processing engine for connected devices.
-With the IzoT Device Stack, your devices can exchange data with each other on an easy-to-use, publish-subscribe data model over IP.
+You can use the IzoT Device Stack EX to build networks of communicating devices, as part of the Industrial Internet of Things, using a 32-bit or 64-bit processor and operating system as the processing engine for connected devices.
+With the IzoT Device Stack EX, your devices can exchange data with each other on an easy-to-use, publish-subscribe data model over IP.
 Your IzoT devices can collect data from physical sensors built to monitor things including temperature, humidity, light-level, power-consumption, or moisture, and make the data available to other IzoT devices within the community.
 Using data received from other IzoT devices or local sensors, your IzoT devices can also control physical actuators such as LED dimmers, motor controllers, damper controllers, and solenoids.
-And with the IzoT Server, you can build Web pages on which to monitor and control all of your IzoT devices simultaneously.

-The IzoT stacks are provided as source code that can be ported to a variety of 32-processors and operating systems.
-A reference implementation of both stacks is available for the popular Raspberry Pi platform.
+The IzoT stacks are provided as source code that can be ported to a variety of 32-bit or 64-bit processors and operating systems.
+On a 64-bit processor, the IzoT Device Stack EX must run as a 32-bit application.
+A reference implementation of both stacks is available for Linux that has been tested on the popular Raspberry Pi and BeagleBone Black platforms.
 Reference example devices are also available for the Raspberry Pi.

 This documentation covers the following topics: